TutorialsLast Updated Aug 26, 20248 min read

 cat ~/.ssh/circleci.pub

-Copy the public key and append it to the existing authorized keys in your EC2 instance.
-You can find the list of existing authorized keys using the following command:
+Copy the public key so that you append it to the existing authorized keys in your EC2 instance.
+You can edit the list of existing authorized keys using the following command:

 With that in place, our EC2 instance is ready to accept SSH connections and also runs a bash script to pull the latest changes in our application.